tamaraniac/comp-justice/_sources/data.rst

 Here is a (very) little Python chatbot.
 This one is a little more sophisticated than our Snap chatbot -- it can pick out a name from an input sentence, and it can do the equivalent of **respond randomly** that we saw in Charla-bot.

+   select name
+   from billionaires
+   where year=2014 and rank<10;

 Python here in a Runestone ebook can't receive user input, so let's just change the `inputSentence` variable to represent what the user says.
 Press Run to see what the chat bot says.

 .. activecode:: sql1
    :language: sql
+   :dburl: bikeshare.db

+   select bike_number, max(duration)
+   from trip_data
+   group by bike_number
+   order by max(duration) desc
+   limit 4;

+.. activecode:: sql2
+   :language: sql
-   :dburl: /_static/billionaires.db
+   :dburl: bikeshare.sqlite

-   select name
+   select bike_number, max(duration)
-   from billionaires
+   from trip_data
-   where year=2014 and rank<10;
+   group by bike_number
+   order by max(duration) desc
+   limit 4;

 .. mchoice:: PyGen3_1
     :correct: a